Polarization Signals from Axion-Photon Resonant Conversion in Neutron Star Magnetosphere: Introduction

 In this work, we investigate the axion-induced polarization signal from neutron stars.
 In contrast with the cases in magnetic white dwarfs (MWDs)~\cite{Gill:2011yp,Dessert:2022yqq}, we consider orders of magnitude strong magnetic fields around neutron stars.
 In particular, we incorporate the resonant conversion effect to bypass the suppression from vacuum polarization, which is much more efficient than the non-resonant conversion process adopted in previous works.
 This is achieved by including the plasma effect which is usually omitted in similar studies.
 Also distinct from the spectral-line search, the resonant conversion may take place when the plasma frequency is close to the vacuum contribution, and hence the observation of the polarization at a single frequency allows to place constraints on a large range of axion mass, without relying on axion as dark matter concomitantly.
-As a proof of concept, we analyze the polarization measurements of neutron star PSR B0531+21, PSR B0656+14, and 4U 0142+61 in the optical bands, and derive novel strong astrophysical bounds on axion-photon coupling for axion with mass $10^{-11} \; \mathrm{eV} \lesssim m_a \lesssim 10^{-3}$ eV.
+As a proof of concept, we derive the sensitivity on axion-photon coupling by analyzing the polarization measurements of neutron star PSR B0656+14 and 4U 0142+61, as well as a benchmark polarization measurement in the infrared band, which are proven to be stronger than the current constraints for axion with mass $10^{-11} \; \mathrm{eV} \lesssim m_a \lesssim 10^{-3}$ eV.